-In terms of metabolic importance, Iodine is deemed the next most essential (trace) nutrient after iron.
+In terms of metabolic importance, Iodine is deemed the next most essential (trace) nutrient after iron and Vitamin D.

 Simply put: Iodine deficiency = compromised thyroid hormone production (Baratosy: 2005).
 Iodine is essential for the making of thyroid hormone; thyroid hormone has the most profound influence on body functioning and hair growth.